uis246/fimfarc-search/doc/fimfiction.md

-# Description of ficbook structure
+# Description of fimfiction structure

-Ficbook is a big russian-speaking fanfic website
+Fimfiction is site full of our favorite mares and their horsewords.

 ## URLs
 1. `/group/$groupid/$groupname/folders`